sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 * Please point out typographic and grammatical errors; if there are too many to list, please state so in your review.

-* Although SIGCSE requires all submitted papers to be polished work, all accepted authors get a brief opportunity to improve the presentation of their paper before camera-ready copy is due.
+* Although the SIGCSE Technical Symposium requires all submitted papers to be polished work, all authors of accepted papers get a brief opportunity to improve the presentation of their paper before camera-ready copy is due.
 Your detailed feedback may help improve a paper, and in a small way, improve the conference.

 ## Substandard Reviews

-SIGCSE uses a meta-review process after reviews have been submitted.
+The SIGCSE Technical Symposium uses a meta-review process after reviews have been submitted.
 Reviews that do not objectively, accurately, and clearly assess a paper’s suitability for publication at SIGCSE, founded in the reviewer’s disciplinary expertise and on the basis of the written paper’s originality, technical soundness, contribution to CS education, and clarity of presentation, may be deleted.

 For example, an unacceptable review might: